JJMats/behavioral_cloning/writeup.md

 To train the model, it was necessary to capture ideal driving behavior.
 To begin, three laps were recorded on the "Lake" track using center lane driving.
 Another lap was captured travelling in the opposite direction of the first three to help minimize turning direction bias.
 An example image set captured of center lane driving is:

 ![alt text][imgRawLeft]

 ![alt text][imgRawCenter]

 ![alt text][imgRawRight]

 In addition to the center lane driving data, samples were captured of the vehicle recovering from the left and right sides of the driving surface back to the center to help the network learn to steer back to the center of the driving surface if its position started to deviate towards an edge.

 The samples gathered from the "Lake" track training were adequate to generate a network that performed well on that particular venue.
 The model did not perform well on the "Jungle" track because of the slopes, sharp turns, cliffs, and other background features that were very different from the prior test scenario.
 It was necessary to repeat the sample gathering on the "Jungle" track.
-Three laps in one direction were recorded, followed by two laps in the opposing direction, and this was finalized with extra samples of driving through sections of the track that were particularly difficult drive through manually.
+Two laps in one direction were recorded, followed by one lap in the opposing direction, and this was finalized with extra samples of driving through sections of the track that were particularly difficult drive through manually.

-To further augment the data set, all of the images gathered from each of the three cameras were flipped left-to-right, and the steering angle measurements were negated.
+Upon initial training, the data set was augmented by flipping all of the images gathered from each of the three cameras left-to-right.
+The steering angle measurements were also negated and appended.
 This doubled the sample size in an effort to increase training data while reducing left/right turning bias.
 An example of an image set that has been flipped is:

 ![alt text][imgFlipLeft]

 ![alt text][imgFlipCenter]

 ![alt text][imgFlipRight]

+This performed well initially, but efforts were made to assist single lane driving on the "Jungle" track, and this augmentation could potentially counteract the intent.
+This was later removed, and was found to be unnecessary for center lane driving performance.

-Upon completion of the training data collection process, the resulting training image count was 105,420 images (17,570 samples x 3 camera views x 2 flipped image augmentation).
+Upon completion of the training data collection process, the resulting training image count was 48,393 images (16,131 samples x 3 camera views).
 Further preprocessing of the data included cropping and normalizing the images.
 An example of an image set that has been cropped is:

 ![alt text][imgCropLeft]

 ![alt text][imgCropCenter]

 ![alt text][imgCropRight]

 The data set was then shuffled, and 20% of it was split off into a validation data set.
 Finally, the model was trained utilizing the training data set, and the fitment was quantified with the validation set.
-It was determined that four epochs were adequate to train the model with a slight overfitment as evidenced by a decreasing MSE on the training data while the MSE on the validation data slightly increased.
-This value was also balanced against training time of the model, as batch selection size from this large data set affected training duration and accuracy dramatically.
+It was determined that three epochs were adequate to train the model with an overfitment as evidenced by a decreasing MSE on the training data while the error on the validation data was calculated to be nearly double the value.
+The elevated MSE did not seem to affect the ability of the model to generalize and perform well for center-lane driving.

 An Adam optimizer was selected because it is computationally efficient, and can provide satisfactory results rapidly.
 It also decays the learning rate as training progresses which can improve overall accuracy of the model as opposed to a fast, fixed learning rate.

+The model was tested against the simulator, and output videos were generated of the model's performance on each of the tracks.
+They can be found below:
+- /output_videos/run_lake_1.mp4
+- /output_videls/run_jungle_1.mp4